intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ### 4. Model Inference
 We support Python API for conducting inference with Data Pipeline in Cluster Serving.
 The requirements of API are `opencv-python`, `pyyaml`, `redis`.

-We provide basic usage here, for more details, please see [API Guide](APIGuide.md).
+We provide some basic usages here, for more details, please see [API Guide](APIGuide.md).
 #### Input and Output API
 To input data to queue, you need a `InputQueue` instance, and using `enqueue` method, for each input, give a key correspond to your model or give arbitrary key if your model does not care about it.